Veuve Clicquot and Champagne’s Leading Lady, Barbe-Nicole

 Veuve means “widow” in French.
 This is where the story takes a turn.

 Without batting an eye, the young “Widow Clicquot” took affairs into her own hands.
-Neither her gender or social class defined her.
+Neither her gender nor social class defined her.
 She had a fire, a determination, and a vision for her brand.

 “In an era when women were excluded from the business world, she dared to assume the head of the company, a role she undertook with passion and determination.”

--Veuve Clicquot website
+– Veuve Clicquot website

 1950s-champagne-wine-ad-veuve-clicquot

 Veuve Clicquot’s first use of the yellow label appeared in 1877.
 Here it is in an American paper ad in 1959.
-Courtesy Maison Veuve Clicquot Archives
+Courtesy Maison Veuve Clicquot Archives.

 Innovations in Marketing for Veuve Clicquot

-She was constantly working the brand image of Champagne and Veuve Clicquot to make it feel luxurious.
+She was constantly working on the brand image of Champagne and Veuve Clicquot to make it feel luxurious.

 In the book, The Widow Clicquot, Tilar J. Mazzeo notes that,